LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 In a previous lesson, we introduced the "special" methods `Equals` and `ToString`, noting that all classes were provided default implementations of these methods that could be overridden.

 In fact, these default methods are part of a class called `Object`.
 If a class does not explicitly extend another class, then it implicitly extends `Object`.
 So the default implementations of `Equals` and `ToString` (along with a few [other methods](https://msdn.microsoft.com/en-us/library/system.object(v=vs.110).aspx#Methods)) are made available to us via inheritance.
-Those that are marked `virtual` -- such as `Equals` and `ToString` both are -- may be overridden.
+Those that are marked `virtual` - such as `Equals` and `ToString` - may be overridden.

 ### Abstract Classes and Class Members

 In this section we briefly introduce an intermediate object-oriented concept.
 We will not use it much in this course, but you're likely to encounter it in the "real world" and it is a useful one to know.

 We noted in the introduction to this section that inheritance is a way to share behaviors among classes.
 You'll sometimes find yourself creating a base class as a way to share behaviors among related classes.
-However, in such situations is not always desirable for instances of the base class to be created.
+However, in such situations it is not always desirable for instances of the base class to be created.

 For example, suppose we began coding two classes, `HouseCat` and `Tiger`.
 Upon writing the code, we realized that there was some common data and behaviors.
 For example, they both make a noise, come from the same biological family, and get hungry.
 In order to reduce code repetition, we combined those in `Cat` (as above).